 Our Roma families quickly found out that we had left the Mall and now at last had a place of our own.
 In July 2018 we registered our 1,000th beneficiary and began our "English for Life" project with new volunteers coming on board to do the teaching under Crina's guidance.

 The BBC got wind of this and filmed us both in our new centre and the Roma Children's Choir at Beech Hill Primary School.
 Our appearance on the news was picked up by Noble Solicitors who offered to provide free legal advice at our centre.
 A local dentist offered to provide advise too.

 Thanks to funding from Luton Arts, the Roma children's choir repeated all their appearances again around Luton.
 Our Annual Celebration was held at St Andrew's church in July - this time packed with Roma families, partners, new volunteers, friends - Spulber and the Roma men sang - Martin reviewed the work of the year and passed the baton to Crina who took on the overall leadership of our team.
-Martin remains chair of our charity with plans to take on a new role in the team from October.
+Martin remains chair of our charity.

 The need to grow our team to respond to the ever growing needs and aspirations of our beneficiaries is at the top of the agenda.
 As the move to Universal Credit draws near, so our need to set up computer stations for our Roma adults to access their civic affairs on line becomes more urgent.
 Brexit also looms.
 Our Roma families are here to stay.